aws-samples/awsome-distributed-training/3.test_cases/neuronx-distributed/llama3/kubernetes/README.md

-## Train Llama 3.1 8B model using SageMaker HyperPod
+## Train Llama 3 8B model on Kubernetes

-In this section, we showcase how to pre-train Llama3.1-8B, Llama3 8B model using Trn1.32xlarge/Trn1n.32xlarge instances using the Neuron Distributed library.
+In this section, we showcase how to pre-train Llama3-8B, Llama3 8B model using Trn1.32xlarge/Trn1n.32xlarge instances using the Neuron Distributed library.
 To train the LLama model in this example, we will apply the following optimizations using the Neuron Distributed library:

 1. [Tensor Parallelism](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/libraries/neuronx-distributed/tensor_parallelism_overview.html#tensor-parallelism-overview)